Mariology

 // ❌ Mary always leads us TO Christ, not away from Him

-return "Direct access without Christ"; // Heretical!
+return "Direct access without Christ"; // Condemned by Church

 }